bessarabov/curry/README.md

 And be sure to run curry with persistent storage.

+## Statuses

+Object in curry has a status.
+It can be 'ok', 'fail' or 'unknown'.
+Statuses 'ok' and 'fail' are set manually with API endpoint 'set'.
+Status 'unknown' is set to the object automatically when the date of the last 'ok'/'fail' differ from the current date for the value of 'expire'.

 ## API

 Curry is a webserver.
 There are several endpoints that you can access.
 Here